jleskovar/docker-alias/README.md

-# Docker alias and functions
+# Docker functions

-Useful docker-related functions with tab completions
+Useful docker-related functions with correct tab completions.

+Fork of tcnksm/docker-alias, modulo zsh support (although I think it should work out of the box?)

 ## Reference